 You'll come to realise that most of the activity in the Amazon happens early in the morning or later in the afternoon.
 Between the hours of 11am and 3pm is known as "dead time" where animal activity and sightings dwindle as do our comfort levels in the hot and humid climate.
 Consequently, we'll begin our days very early to make the most of them!
-So after an early breakfast we'll be heading for the 36m high and 275m long suspended 'Canopy walkway' for spectacular views of the rainforest and to spot the many different bird species.
+So after an early breakfast we'll be heading for the 36m high and 275m long suspended 'Canopy walkway' for spectacular views of the amazon rainforest and to spot the many different bird species.
 When the day heats up we'll return to the lodge for a refreshing dip in the lake, or a relaxing nap in your hammock on your private balcony.
 The afternoon will see us head out on a silent canoe ride through the flooded Amazonia forest, where we'll have a good chance of seeing squirrel, capuchin and howler monkeys - all the while keeping our eyes peeled for the shy and elusive river otter and the very well camouflaged three-toed sloth!
 After our canoe ride we'll arrive at Sacha's 135-foot wooden tower built around an ancient Kapok tree which we can climb and watch the sunset with an amazing view of the volcano, Mount Sumaco, and off to the distant snow covered peaks of the Andes!
 Leaving the tower after sunset, we'll hop back in our canoes and slip silently back through the flooded forest at night, surrounded by the sounds of frogs, bats and other night-life - an unforgettable experience in itself - arriving back at the lodge in time for dinner.
 After dinner we'll hop back into the canoes for a night paddle around the lake, spotting caiman with our head torches.
 Keep an eye out for that characteristic eyeshine!